Vision Statement Definition: Everything You Need to Know

 A mission statement is used mostly for the public, while the vision statement's main purpose is internal inspiration and direction.

-If you already have a mission statement, you can use the information it contains to dictate the values that you will include in your vision statement.
-Be sure, however, that you don't limit your vision statement by only thinking about the immediate future.
+If you already have a mission statement, you can use the information it contains to dictate the values you will include in your vision statement.
+Be sure, however, that you don't limit your vision statement by thinking about only the immediate future.
 Your vision statement should be about the long view, not the next one or two years.
 After your vision statement has been written, it should greatly impact your future decisions and resource allocation.

 Mission statements are concrete and outline your company's purpose and goals that you plan to achieve.
 This statement can be used to direct your company and to emphasize the most important goals you will need to achieve for continued success.